aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/task-properties/critical-effort-driven-tasks/_index.md

 ### Q: How can I obtain a temporary license for Aspose.Tasks for Java?
 You can acquire a temporary license [here](https://purchase.aspose.com/temporary-license/).
 ### Q: Where can I purchase Aspose.Tasks for Java?
-You can purchase Aspose.Tasks for Java from the official [purchase page](https://purchase.aspose.com/buy).
+You can purchase Aspose.Tasks for Java from the [purchase page](https://purchase.aspose.com/buy).